 @network.bytes_written) to aggregate a numeric value and create its corresponding

-<KEY>:<VALUE>format.
+group by: By default, metrics generated from logs will not have any tags unless explicitly added.
+Any attribute or tag dimension that exists in your logs can be used to create metric tags.
 Log-based metrics are considered custom metrics.
 Avoid grouping by unbounded or extremely high cardinality attributes like timestamps, user IDs, request IDs, or session IDs to avert impacting your billing.
+See the Log Security page for more information on using this feature for HIPAA-enabled customers.

-Note: Data points for Log-based metrics are generated at one minute intervals.
+Note: Data points for Log-based metrics are generated at ten second intervals.

-After a metric is created, only these fields can be updated:
+After a metric is created, the following fields can be updated:

 To change the metric type or name, a new metric must be created.